lumeland/blog/posts/lume-1.15.0-release-notes.md

 ```

 The context of this data is global: is available to all pages of the site.
 It's
-equivalent to create a `_data.yaml` file in the root of your site.
+equivalent to create a `_data.*` file in the root of your site.
 As of Lume
 1.15.0, it's possible to specify the directory of the data.
 This means that this
 data will be assigned only to that directory and subdirectories.
 For example: